jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 ### 1. Unit testing

-Unit testing is a zoomed in form of testing that focuses on specific entities in the code - being classes, functions etc, and ensuring that they function as expected given known data.
+Unit testing is a zoomed in form of testing that focuses on specific entities in the code - being classes, functions etc, and ensuring that they function as expected when given known data.

 One of the most common tools used for unit testing is Pytest, which uses mock data to simulate parts of the code, isolating the entity as much as possible and asserting the output matches expectations.[^15]

 An example of use in my code is as follows: